CaglarGuher/IDRiD-Eye-Fundus-Dataset-Lesion-Segmentation/README.md

 #### CENTER MERGE ALGORITHM

 Patches created by sliding a window over the image were merged to form a complete prediction image.
-The center merge algorithm, shown in Figure 5.3, used only the center region of each patch for composition.
+The center merge algorithm  used only the center region of each patch for composition.

 The model's edge detection is weaker due to partial lesions at the edges, which affects pixel adjacency and lesion structure.
 To address this, only the center part of the patches was used.